 The disciples knew that Christ had come forth from God.
 Peter said, “You are the Christ, the Son of the living God” (Matt.
 16:16).
 They also knew that Christ had been sent to earth by His Father.

-If believers are made “one” “as We are” (as the Son is One with the Father), then how can we describe that “way” in which the Son is “one” with the Father.
-They are not “one” in the sense of being one divine being.
-They are “one” in that they are in perfect agreement.
-And they share one spirit - the spirit of the Father, which indwelt Christ, and will also indwell us.
+Believers are made “one” in the same sense that the Son is “one” with the Father.
+They are not all made into “one” divine being.
+They are “one” in heart.
+They are in perfect agreement.
+They share one spirit - the spirit of the Father, which indwelt Christ, and will also dwell in us.

 John 17:21-23 “ . . . that they all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us, that the world may believe that You sent Me.
 And the glory which You gave Me I have given them, that they may be one just as We are one: I in them, and You in Me; that they may be made perfect in one, and that the world may know that You have sent Me, and have loved them as You have loved Me.

 John 17:24-25 “Father, I desire that they also whom You gave Me may be with Me where I am, that they may behold My glory which You have given Me; for You loved Me before the foundation of the world.
 O righteous Father!
 The world has not known You, but I have known You; and these have known that You sent Me.”

 John Chapter 17, is Christ’s last public prayer to His Father.

 John 20:17 “Jesus said to her, ‘Do not cling to Me, for I have not yet ascended to My Father; but go to My brethren and say to them, I am ascending to My Father and your Father, and to My God and your God.’”

 Note: Jesus called His Father, “My God”.